 Log in to check out faster.

-Metal inserts with lock washers and self-locking nuts are used, instead of wood screws.
+We use metal inserts with lock washers and self-locking nuts instead of wood screws.

-As required, slats are a maximum of 2 3/8" apart.
-Each slat withstands at least 135lbs of pressure, exceeding the minimum of 80 lbs.
-16 CFR 1219, ASTM F1169
+As required, slats are a maximum of 2 ⅜’’ apart, each withstanding at least 135 pounds of pressure, exceeding the required minimum of 80 pounds.

 Certifications And Standards

 ASTM F2388, ASTM F2057

 In 2023, CPSC passed a new regulation requiring all dressers, chests, armoires and chifforobes to be tested to stricter standards for stability and to reduce risk of tip-overs.

 This new standard applies to all dressers manufactured on 9/1/23 and onward.
 While dressers manufactured prior to this date have not been tested to the new standard, they are still safe and, as always, we recommend installing the included anti-tip kit to ensure added stability.
 We are proud to have always exceeded voluntary and mandatory regulations with our own internal testing standards